samanxsaybani/samanxsaybani/README.md

 ### Hey there, This is Saman! 👋
-I'm passionate for automation, Linux Systems, and cloud-native applications ⚡️♾☁️ Patient on problem-solving, I value collaborative, agile teams where constantly improving and delivering is the goal.
+I'm passionate about automation, Linux Systems, and cloud-native applications ⚡️♾☁️ Patient on problem-solving, I value collaborative, agile teams where constantly improving and delivering is the goal.
 I'm eager to undertake self-taught processes and search for new solutions, and I find great joy in continuously learning and expanding my skill set.

 #### 🧰 ToolBox & Skills